ciaran-finnegan/vuln-reporting-demo/Rapid_MVP_App_Architecture.md

 ## Risk Radar Full Feature Set

+> **Note:** This section describes the complete product vision for Risk Radar.
+Not all features are included in the MVP, but this provides context for future development and ensures the MVP is designed with extensibility in mind.

 ### Introduction
 Risk Radar is a comprehensive vulnerability management platform that consolidates security data from multiple sources, prioritises risks based on business context, and tracks remediation efforts.
 This section describes the full feature set to provide context for our MVP implementation.

 ### Connectors & Data Ingestion
 Risk Radar ingests data from existing tools (vulnerability scanners, SCA/SAST tools, cloud providers, ticketing systems, etc.) via "connectors".
 Once configured, a connector pulls assets and vulnerability findings into the platform.
 Risk Radar then correlates and consolidates this data (across tools and assets) to compute risk and remediation priority.
 Notably, Risk Radar provides a Nessus File Connector that accepts Tenable's .nessus XML reports (no direct Tenable API support).
 This connector lets users upload a .nessus scan file (max 300 MB, UTF-8) and automatically integrates its data into Risk Radar's views.

+> For practical field extraction and mapping logic, see [nessus_extractor.py extraction script](https://github.com/ciaran-finnegan/nessus-reporting-metrics-demo/blob/main/etl/extractors/nessus_extractor.py).

 ### Assets and Vulnerabilities Management
 All ingested data is modelled as assets and vulnerabilities (findings).
 Assets represent systems or entities and are classified by type: